Westerville in Delaware County, Ohio — The American Midwest (Great Lakes)

 The Sharp family homes and their locations on N. State Street and Africa Road mark an important route through Westerville on the Underground Railroad.
 The family patriarch, Garrit Sharp, was an original settler of Sharp's Settlement, now Westerville, and donated land for and helped organize the first Methodist church.
 He is also associated with the founding of Blendon Young Men's Seminary, which was acquired by Otterbein College, an institution with enrollment open to African Americans and women from its inception in 1847.
 He and his sons were all noted abolitionists who, along with Bishop William Hanby and Otterbein president Lewis Davis, assisted southern slaves on their road to freedom.
 From the Sharp homes, slaves would have proceeded north to the house of Samuel Patterson on Africa Road and along Alum Creek to the Quaker settlement near Marengo in Morrow County.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 2,264 times since then and 109 times this year.
-Photos: 1, 2, 3, 4. submitted on July 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.
+This page was last revised on April 26, 2021.
+It was originally submitted on July 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 3,054 times since then and 162 times this year.
+Last updated on April 25, 2021, by Robert Baughman of Bellefontaine, Ohio.
+Photos: 1, 2, 3, 4. submitted on July 4, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Devry Becker Jones was the editor who published this page.